underdarknl/uweb3/README.md

 password = 'pass'
 database = 'dbname'
 ```
-To get the connection object simply access the self.connection in the pagemaker of your choice
+To access your database connection simply use the connection attribute in any class that inherits from PageMaker.

 ## Ubuntu issues